kasemir/phoebus-doc/source/preferences.rst

 for your site, there is usually no need to change them.

-Most important, these are not settings that an end user would need to see and adjust during ordinary use of the application.
+Most important, these are not settings that an end user would need to see and frequently adjust during ordinary use of the application.
 For such runtime settings, each applicaition needs to offer user interface options like context menus or configuration dialogs.